Esri/ArcGIS-for-AutoCAD-API-Samples/update_cogo_point_descriptions/readme.md

-# Set Cogo Point Description from GIS Field Value

-Set a Civil 3D Cogo point description from an ArcGIS field value.
-For example a Layer displaying spot elevations from ArcGIS Field Maps

-Uses the following ArcGIS for AutoCAD Lisp API Methods

-* ```esri_featurelayer_select```
-* ```esri_attributes_get```
-* ```esri_label_get```
+# Rotate linked label to a GIS field value

+This will rotate a linked label to a value in a GIS field on the linked feature.

 ## Use cases

-* You want to keep the label rotation in line with that of the GIS label rotation through the use of a label rotation attribute field.
+You want to keep the label rotation in line with that of the GIS label rotation through the use of a label rotation attribute field.
-* You want to angle a label to match a valve rotation in the drawing based on a field value
+You want to angle a label to match a valve rotation in the drawing based on a field value

 ## Workflow